Skip to content

 Including data in an example upload

-There are three main ways to include data in an example upload:
+There are three main ways to include data in an example upload, and you can also combine these different methods:

-1. Data stored directly in the plugin package using path:
+1. Data stored directly in the plugin package:

-This is the default method that assumes you simply store the data under a path in the plugin source code.
-This is very convenient if you have relative small example data and wish to track this in version control.
+This is convenient if you have relative small example data that can be tracked in version control.
 The path should be given relative to the package installation location (src/<package-name>), and you should ensure that the data is distributed with your Python package.
 Distribution of additional data files in Python packages is controlled with the MANIFEST.in file.
 If you create a plugin with our template, the src/<package-name>/example_uploads folder is included automatically in MANIFEST.in.
 If you later add an example upload entry point to your plugin, remember to include the folder by adding the following line to MANIFEST.in:

 graft src/<package-name>/<path>

 If your example uploads are very large (>100MB), storing them in Git may become unpractical.
 In order to deal with larger uploads, they can be stored in a separate online service.
-To load such external resources, you can specify a url parameter to activate online data retrieval.
-This will retrieve the large online file once upon the first app launch and then cache it for later use:
+For example, Zenodo is an open and free platform for hosting scientific data.
+To load such external resources, you can specify one or multiple URLs as resources:

 )